What I Do

 - I’m willing and here for you.

-For more information about me, please go check it out all my pages and get back to the Contact me and let’s get to know each other.
+For more information about me, please go check out more of my pages and get back to the Contact me and let’s get to know each other.

 Whichever form of “a second pair of eyes” you require, proofing makes your copy presentable and credible.